Editors: Hans Vermeulen, Martin Baldwin-Edwards, Riki van Boeschoten

 ISBN: 978-3-319-13718-6 (Print) 978-3-319-13719-3 (Online)

 Download on publisher's site or click button under book cover

-See tabel of Contents - with facilities to download seperate chapters
+See tabel of Contents - with facilities to download separate chapters

 "The idea for the current volume emerged in a working group on migration of the Via Egnatia Foundation.